We have seen a huge increase in the amount of start-up umbrella companies looking for a payroll software solution recently.

 We always provide a demo of our software, during which you can ask any and all questions you may have, and our consultants will make sure we know exactly what you need in your software suite before the go-live date.

-Furthermore, you will always receive training on how to use the system, even during the current pandemic via our remote sessions.
+Furthermore, you will always receive training on how to use the system, normally on-site or via our remote sessions.

 This means you will always know exactly what Merit can do, how to do it, and then focus on the other aspects of running your business.